wanbinkimoon/wordlift-playground/README.md

-# Wordlift Playground
+# WordLift Playground

 This repo is a playground for frontend components for [WordLift](https://github.com/insideout10/wordlift-plugin), a wordpress plugin

 ## Intro

-This repo is were **WordLift** tema tests components and enhancements
+This repo is were **WordLift** team tests components and enhancements

 ## Usage